Device Encryption Guide

 Device encryption helps to protect information should the device go missing or is stolen.
 Any mobile device containing confidential University or personal information must be encrypted.
 UCD users must ensure their device is encrypted; your encryption recovery stored in a safe location and that their device is secured with a strong unique password or PIN.

 If you believe that any University or personal information has been put at risk due to theft or accidental loss, you must report this incident to the University Data Protection Officer (DPO) immediately at firstname.lastname@example.org, regardless of whether the device is encrypted or not.

 The following guidelines will help you encrypt the most common University devices.

-Windows BitLocker Drive Encryption is the native encryption for Windows 10 laptop/desktops.
+Windows BitLocker Drive Encryption is the native encryption for Windows 10 Professional laptop/desktops.
 By enabling Bitlocker on your machine it will make your data unreadable by unauthorised users.